 You can create stunning ads by using a free program such as Canva to create ads.

-Alright that’s a good starting place.
-Remember less is more.
+Alright that’s a good starting place to take your digital marketing to the next level in 2018.
+Remember – less is more.
 Use your resources around you and utilize those 14 day free trials whenever possible!

 – by Natacha Gaymer-Jones, PublicHaus Digital Lead